 - Anyone can edit Wikipedia, but that doesn’t mean you should.

-- While it is possible to make an anonymous edit on Wikipedia, you won’t be able to hide entirely, thanks to device fingerprinting and IP address tracking.
+- While it is possible to make an anonymous edit on Wikipedia, you won’t be able to hide entirely, thanks to various forms of tracking they employ.

-- In many cases, editing under a username is actually more anonymous than avoiding logging in because it doesn’t display your IP address publicly (though some Wikipedia admins can see it).
+- In many cases, editing under a username is more anonymous than avoiding logging in because it doesn’t display your IP address publicly (though some Wikipedia admins can see it).